usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### A4.6.3 Parking Spaces

 The increasing use of vans with side-mounted lifts or ramps by persons with disabilities has necessitated some revisions in specifications for parking spaces and adjacent access aisles.
 The typical accessible parking space is 96 in (2440 mm) wide with an adjacent 60 in (1525 mm) access aisle.
 However, this aisle does not permit lifts or ramps to be deployed and still leave room for a person using a wheelchair or other mobility aid to exit the lift platform or ramp.
 In tests conducted with actual lift/van/wheelchair combinations, (under a Board-sponsored Accessible Parking and Loading Zones Project) researchers found that a space and aisle totaling almost 204 in (5180 mm) wide was needed to deploy a lift and exit conveniently.
 The &quot;van accessible&quot; parking space required by these guidelines provides a 96 in (2440 mm) wide space with a 96 in (2440 mm) adjacent access aisle which is just wide enough to maneuver and exit from a side mounted lift.
 If a 96 in (2440 mm) access aisle is placed between two spaces, two &quot;van accessible&quot; spaces are created.
-Alternatively, if the wide access aisle is provided at the end of a row (an area often unused), it may be possible to provide the wide access aisle without additional space (see <a href="91standards_figures/figA5a.htm" title="Fig. A5(a)">Fig. A5(a)</a>).
+Alternatively, if the wide access aisle is provided at the end of a row (an area often unused), it may be possible to provide the wide access aisle without additional space (see [Fig. A5(a)](#figurea5a)).

+{% figure Figure A5a %}
+{% asset design-standards/fig_a5a.gif alt="figure a5a" %}
+{% figcaption %}
+<strong>Van Accessible Space at End Row.</strong> A minimum 96 inch (2440 mm) wide vehicle space is shown with a minimum 96 inch (2440 mm) wide marked access aisle beside the vehicle space.
+{% endfigcaption %}
+{% endfigure %}

 A sign is needed to alert van users to the presence of the wider aisle, but the space is not intended to be restricted only to vans.

 &quot;Universal&quot; Parking Space Design.
 An alternative to the provision of a percentage of spaces with a wide aisle, and the associated need to include additional signage, is the use of what has been called the &quot;universal&quot; parking space design.
-Under this design, all accessible spaces are 132 in (3350 mm) wide with a 60 in (1525 mm) access aisle (see <a href="91standards_figures/figA5b.htm" title="Fig. A5(a)">Fig. A5(b)</a>).
+Under this design, all accessible spaces are 132 in (3350 mm) wide with a 60 in (1525 mm) access aisle (see [Fig. A5(b)](#figurea5b)).
 One advantage to this design is that no additional signage is needed because all spaces can accommodate a van with a side-mounted lift or ramp.
 Also, there is no competition between cars and vans for spaces since all spaces can accommodate either.
 Furthermore, the wider space permits vehicles to park to one side or the other within the 132 in (3350 mm) space to allow persons to exit and enter the vehicle on either the driver or passenger side, although, in some cases, this would require exiting or entering without a marked access aisle.

+{% figure Figure A5b %}
+{% asset design-standards/fig_a5b.gif alt="figure a5b" %}
+{% figcaption %}
+<strong>Universal Parking Space Design.</strong> A minimum 132 inch (3350 mm) wide vehicle space is shown with a minimum 60 inch (1525 mm) marked access aisle.
+Two minimum 132 inch wide (2440 mm) vehicle spaces sharing a 60 inch (1525 mm) minimum width access aisle take up a minimum of 324 inches (8225 mm).
+{% endfigcaption %}
+{% endfigure %}

 An essential consideration for any design is having the access aisle level with the parking space.
 Since a person with a disability, using a lift or ramp, must maneuver within the access aisle, the aisle cannot include a ramp or sloped area.
 The access aisle must be connected to an accessible route to the appropriate accessible entrance of a building or facility.
 The parking access aisle must either blend with the accessible route or have a curb ramp complying with 4.7.
 Such a curb ramp opening must be located within the access aisle boundaries, not within the parking space boundaries.
 Unfortunately, many facilities are designed with a ramp that is blocked when any vehicle parks in the accessible space.
 Also, the required dimensions of the access aisle cannot be restricted by planters, curbs or wheel stops.